The West Highland Way | ||

 "I'll have to buy a new one in Milngavie," he muttered with all the bitterness of a student forced to spend money on things not related to beer.

 The CD changer swapped disks randomly, playing an eclectic collection of music for our pleasure, and the miles passed by under our wheels as the night faded away.
 Dawn began to break as we travelled along the eastern edge of the Lake District.
-In the uncertain twilight the grey humps of the hills rose, like whale backs, from the formless land, their peaks hidden under rolling banks of soft white nimbus.
+In the uncertain twilight the grey humps of the hills rose, like whales breaking surface, from the formless land, their peaks hidden under rolling banks of soft white nimbus.
 I pictured myself up there in the cold and clammy embrace of the clouds, trudging across a desolate waste of damp grass and cloying mud, with only morose sheep for company, and then I speculated on how the elements would hold up for us in Scotland.
 We were prepared for the worst, notoriously fickle as Highland weather could be; a six day trudge through pelting rain was an unwelcome but entirely feasible scenario and so we had brought suitable clothing (Colin’s weatherproof jacket notwithstanding), but we both harboured hopes of fairer walking weather.
 We would be all the happier for seeing sunlight playing on the mountain flanks, the glens cloaked in purple shadows, majestic peaks framed against an arching blue sky – just like the pictures embossed on tins of shortbread or the Technicolor splendour captured in movies like Rob Roy.

-"I'm hungry." announced Colin, and after picturing tins of shortbread so was I. We had a full English (Scottish?) breakfast, just across the border into Scotland, in a motorway service near Carlisle.
+"I'm hungry." announced Colin, and after picturing tins of shortbread so was I. We had a full English (Scottish?) breakfast, just across the border into Scotland, in a motorway services near Carlisle.
 It was noticeable how the accents immediately became Scottish once the border was crossed.
 No hybrid Anglo-Caledonian thing going on here - ten miles down the road you lived in a town, here it was a 'toon'.
 I often wonder what demographic rules apply when defining the boundary lines of regional accents and I’m always fascinated by how local speech can alter so much within just a few miles of travel.

 There was a large black bird strutting around the grounds as we walked back to the car.